syncfusion-content/wpf-docs/wpf/Integer-TextBox/Restriction-or-Validation.md

  * `None` - No behavior is implemented.

- * `Resetvalue` - Resets the entered value to 0 after focus is lost.
+ * `ResetValue` - Resets the entered value to 0 after focus is lost.

 {% tabs %}